Force dealers to compete for your business.

 Every trim level has the same body style with four doors and a rear hatch.
 They all offer the same performance and fuel economy.
 You can expect to get around 24 to 26 miles-per-gallon in combined driving on the highway and in the city.
 Front-wheel drive models account for those extra two miles-per-gallon.

-Compare the 2021 Cadillac XT4 Luxury vs the Premium Luxury Trim Levels.
-What Is the Difference?
+Compare the 2021 Cadillac XT4 Luxury vs the Premium Luxury - What is the Difference?

 With so many things remaining the same between trim levels, you may be wondering what the actual differences are.
 Mostly it comes down to convenience features, safety equipment and added technology.
 The base model is called the Luxury, signifying that even at this level, Cadillac is offering something of high quality.